Great Khali was taller, but Big Show was better in the ring, and each was jealous of the other. Here’s how their real-life fight went down!

 Believe it or not, a backstage fight between Big Show and Great Khali actually occurred.
 As it turns out, the only man crazy enough to pick a fight with another gigantic man is a gigantic man!

 Chris Jericho was amongst the peers backstage to witness these two monsters go at one another.
-Chris, being the great storyteller that he is, put those skills to use in his highly recommended autobiography, The Best In The World: At What I Have No Idea.
+Being the great storyteller that he is, Chris put those skills to use in his highly recommended autobiography, The Best In The World: At What I Have No Idea.

 "The Great Khali and The Big Show had been at odds for years, as they had what the boys called ‘Giant Heat,’ which meant they resented each other because they were both Brobdingnagian (best word in this book).
 They had spent their lives being the biggest person in the room, astonishing specimens that everybody stared at and instantly feared.
 Now, for the first time, they had to deal with competition for that honor, and neither of them liked it.
 Khali was taller, Show was better in the ring, and each was jealous of the other as a result.